rsutphin/handbrake.rb/README.md

     # TV
     project.preset('High Profile').output('project-tv.m4v')

-To put it more technically, the chain object returned from each intermediate configuration step returns an independent copy of the configuration chain.
+To put it more technically, each intermediate configuration step returns an independent copy of the configuration chain.

 ### Output options